-- · the amount of taxable income in particular jurisdictions; - · the tax rates in particular jurisdictions; - · tax treaties between jurisdictions; - · the extent to which income is repatriated; and - future changes in law.
+- the amount of and projected taxable income in particular jurisdictions; - · the tax rates in particular jurisdictions; - tax treaties between jurisdictions; - · the extent to which income is repatriated; - future changes in law; and - · any future reassessment of valuation allowance.

 Generally, we file consolidated or combined tax returns in jurisdictions that permit or require such filings.
 For jurisdictions that do not permit such a filing, we may owe income, franchise, or capital taxes even though, on an overall basis, we may have incurred a net loss for the tax year.